chbrown/chrome-extensions/README.md

 It uses the same strategy as the GreaseMonkey plugin [searchlinkfix](https://github.com/palant/searchlinkfix/blob/master/lib/content.js), but is much simpler since it only targets Google.

+## react-developer-tools-spoof

+React.js is great but their non-production library's incessant "Download this extra clunky thing that you don't need" log entry is annoying.
+This disables that 'better development experience' (LOL) warning, by pretending that you have their extension installed.

 ## url-cleaner

 **URL cleaner**